You are here

 - No offline access to your passwords: You would always need to be connected to the Internet to use Pitt Password Manager (LastPass).

-- No account linking: You would be unable to link a Pitt Password Manager Premium account to your Pitt Password Manager Enterprise account.
+- No account linking: You would be unable to link a Pitt Password Manager Premium account to your Pitt Password Manager Business account.

 - No one-time passwords: When accessing Pitt Password Manager from a public computer, you may not want to use your master password.
 LastPass provides the capability to use one-time passwords that are good for only one login.
 These one-time passwords are not available if SSO is used.